J-Sit89/Final-Project-Big-Ideas/README.md

 # Description
 We are determining what neighborhood would be the safest to be in during a fire, with the "best" being the safest and the "worst" being the least safe.
-The submetrics used are previous fire incidents in the neighborhood, the neighborhood that could burn down the easiest, and the most effective fire departments.
+The submetrics used are previous fire incidents in the neighborhood, the neighborhood that could burn down the slowest, and the most effective fire departments.

 # Data Sets
 https://data.wprdc.org/dataset/city-owned-property